w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 # Distributed databases {background-color="#121011"}

-New types of databases have emerged.
+After the relational model [@DBLP:journals/cacm/Codd70] new types of databases have emerged.

 # Strengths of RDBMSs?